samgriesemer/vim-roam/README.md

 # Installation
-As mentioned, this plugin is best accompanied with `wiki.vim` as the surrounding wiki environment, having many useful navigational mappings, page creation/renaming/updating, etc. It's also extremely lightweight, and does not interfere with filetype plugins.
+As mentioned, this plugin requires `wiki.vim` as the surrounding wiki environment, having many useful navigational mappings, page creation/renaming/updating, etc. It's also extremely lightweight, and does not interfere with filetype plugins.
 However, it is not explicitly required to use `vim-roam`; so long as you have a directory of files that link among themselves using wiki link syntax `[[<link>]]`, Vim-roam should work for you.

 ## Vim
 Using a Vim plugin manager like Plug, installation is simple: